Improving knockoffs with conditional calibration: Our method: calibrated knockoffs

 Here we briefly discuss how to extend the analysis above to further improve cKnockoffs with additional computational effort, if desired.
 The proof of Theorem \ref{thm:fdr} indicates that $\cR^\kn$ in the denominator in \eqref{eq:cond_bound} can be replaced by any $\cR^*$ satisfying $\cR^\kn \subseteq \cR^* \subseteq \cR^\ckn$ to obtain an even more powerful procedure.
 In particular, we could use $\cR^* = \cR^\ckn$ and apply the calibration scheme recursively; this would be an example of {\em recursive refinement} as proposed in \citet{fithian2022conditional}.
 However, the computational cost of recursive refinement may be prohibitive since $\cR^{\ckn}$, which is already a computationally intensive method, becomes part of the integrand.

 A computationally feasible alternative is for $\cR^*$ to augment $\cR^{\kn}$ only with a set of very promising variables whose inclusion in $\cR^{\ckn}$ can be quickly verified.
 Informally, we use

 where $p_j$ is the $p$-value from the standard two-sided $t$-test, a computationally cheap substitute for $T_j$.
-We defer our exact formulation of $\cR^*$ and implementation to Appendix~\ref{app:R_star}.
-Using $\cR^*$ leads to the {\em refined calibrated knockoff} (cKnockoff$^*$) procedure rejecting
+We defer our exact formulation of $\cR^*$ and the implementation in fixed-X cKnockoff to \App~\ref{app:R_star}; we do not implement $\cR^*$ in the model-X setting due to computational complexity.